 1963 Home Shirt

-Amazon have a great selection of retro Chelsea shirts including a 1963 home shirt.
-At this point Tommy Docherty was manager and the Doc was responsible initiating a kit changes to all blue.
+Amazon has a great selection of retro Chelsea shirts including a 1963 home shirt.
+At this point, Tommy Docherty was the manager and the Doc was responsible for initiating a kit change to all blue.

-Under his managership the club were promoted from the Second Division to the top flight and his young side began challenging for top honours again.
-In their first season back in top flight they finished fifth – three points off of second place.
+Under his managership the club was promoted from the Second Division to the top flight and his young side began challenging for top honours again.
+In their first season back in top-flight they finished fifth – three points off of second place.

 1970 FA Cup Final Shirt